thekannen/MysticNote/README.md

 ## Support This Project

-If you enjoy using MystiNote and would like to buy me a coffee, you can donate via PayPal.
+If you enjoy using MysticNote and would like to buy me a coffee, you can donate via PayPal.
 [Donate via PayPal](https://www.paypal.com/donate/?business=HDGMTT3QUAEJQ&no_recurring=1&currency_code=USD)

 ---

 ## License
 This project is licensed under the GNU General Public License v3.0.
-See the [LICENSE](https://github.com/thekannen/MystiNote/tree/main?tab=GPL-3.0-1-ov-file) file for more details.
+See the [LICENSE](https://github.com/thekannen/MysticNote/tree/main?tab=GPL-3.0-1-ov-file) file for more details.
 Note: Portions of this code were developed with the assistance of OpenAI's ChatGPT.
 However, all rights to the code are retained by the repository owner, and this project is licensed in full under the terms of the GNU General Public License v3.0.